CharGoon26/DWDex-Packages/README.md

-# BD packages used in DW Dex
+# BD packages used in DW Dex (v2 packages.
+Wont work in v3)
 If any used, like any other package...

 ## Installation